datastax/csharp-driver/doc/features/tls/README.md

 ### Server authentication

-By default, `DseClusterBuilder.WithSSL()` adds a `RemoteCertificateValidationCallback` that logs any errors returned by .NET's SSL API.
+By default, `Builder.WithSSL()` adds a `RemoteCertificateValidationCallback` that logs any errors returned by .NET's SSL API.

 If you have a custom (untrusted) root certificate, then there are two ways to provide it: using the system/user store or loading it manually in code.